Russ Diamond

-Russell H. Diamond (born July 26, 1963) is a far-right American politician and businessman from Pennsylvania.
+Russell H. Diamond (born July 26, 1963) is an American politician and businessman from Pennsylvania.
 Following a string of unsuccessful runs for various offices, he was elected to the Pennsylvania House of Representatives for the 102nd District in 2014.

 Business career

 Diamond owned Raintree Multimedia, a CD and DVD duplication company based in Annville, and was later an over-the-road truck driver employed by Millis Transfer Inc.

 Political career

 Diamond describes himself as a conservative Republican.
 His political career has coincided with a shift in the Pennsylvania Republican Party further to the right wing.

 Political activism and unsuccessful campaigns, 2005-13

 In 2005, after the state legislature voted itself a pay raise, Diamond created PACleanSweep.com, a Web-based political action committee dedicated to ousting every incumbent legislator in the state.
 The anti-incumbency movement played a role in the ouster of a Pennsylvania Supreme Court justice and in the defeat of 17 incumbent state legislators in primary elections.

 Between 2004 and 2014, Diamond launched six failed campaigns for elected office: